ese-unibe-ch/ese2014-team3/README.md

 ese2014-team3 (Room4You)
 =============

+## Requirements
+- JDK 7
+- Tomcat 7
+- PostgreSQL Database with user: postgres password: admin

-## Installation
+## Building instructions

-Clone project and run it on localhost with Jetty or Tomcat.
-Expects a Postgres database with
+Clone project and run it on localhost with Tomcat.
+Visit application on http://localhost:8080/

-user: postgres
-password: admin

-## Test version
+## Test users

-You find a deployed version of the project on http://room4you2.herokuapp.com/

 Testuser: user1
 Password: user1

-##Not yet implemented:
-* Design is not final.
-For example User profile
+Testuser: client
+Password: client

+## Test version

+You find also a deployed version of the project on http://room4you2.herokuapp.com/